The History of Underfloor Heating

 A Throwaway Discovery Leads to an Invention Vital for Modern Underfloor Heating Systems

-In the 19th century, extensive research was being put into developing the modern central heating system using water boilers and piping systems.
-This included research into thermal conductivity, surface reflectivity and surface emissivity.
-A discovery that was a throwaway at the time would lead to the discovery of the most widely used plastic in the world.
-Hans von Pechmann in 1899 found a waxy residue at the bottom of one of his test tubes when carrying out an experiment.
+Hans von Pechmann in 1899 found a waxy residue at the bottom of one of his test tubes during an experiment.
 His colleagues Eugen Bamberger & Friedrich Tschirner coined this waxy residue as polymethylene.
-This was discovered during the autodecomposition of diazomethane in ether.
-This polymer is virtually identical to polyethylene.
-Polyethylene was obtained by Eric Fawcett & Reginald Gibson in 1935 which saw industrial use of polyethylene in 1939 as use for insulators for radar cables in the second world war.
+This was discovered during the auto-decomposition of diazomethane in ether but was eventually discarded.
+This polymer is virtually identical to polyethylene, which was discovered by Eric Fawcett & Reginald Gibson in 1933.
+This time, the results saw industrial use of polyethylene in 1939 as use for insulators for radar cables in the Second World War.

 The Modern Underfloor Heating System

-The 1940s in the US saw a large scale building operation that installed radiator water based heating systems into a number of new homes.
-This proved that these types of heating systems could be incorporated into any design project and would pave the way for the modern central heating system to be installed in a huge amount of homes.
-In the 1960s, we see the first wet underfloor heating system being invented in Canada.
-By the 1980s, underfloor heating systems were becoming common place all around the globe with Korea being arguably one of the leading users of the system as nearly all residential buildings had underfloor heating systems installed.
-Underfloor heating systems were being used more and more as heating methods for residential buildings and saw increased use in non-residential buildings in Scandinavia.
+The 1940s in the US saw a large-scale building operation that installed radiator water-based heating systems into many new homes.
+This proved that these types of heating systems could be incorporated into any design project and would pave the way for the modern central heating system to be installed in a huge number of homes.
+In the 1960s, we saw the first wet underfloor heating system being invented in Canada.
+These would become known as radiant underfloor heating systems.

 What can the Past Teach us About Underfloor Heating Systems?

-Luxurious and comfortable as well as efficient – underfloor heating systems are a great consideration for your home.
+Luxurious and comfortable as well as efficient, underfloor heating systems are a great consideration for your home.
 Although many feel as if an underfloor heating system may not be suitable for their homes, the reality is that underfloor heating systems are suitable for a huge range of homes.
 When installed in tandem with liquid floor screed, you are able to install underfloor heating systems on a wide range of different types of flooring.

-If you are thinking about installing an underfloor heating system in your home then contact one of our underfloor heating experts today!
+If you are thinking about installing an underfloor heating system in your home, then contact one of our underfloor heating experts today!

 Where To Find Us